snss231/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: Easily organised large numbers of contacts and disseminate information.
+**Value proposition**: Easier to organised and handle large numbers of contacts and task.
+Able to disseminate information in a more organise manner

 ### User stories